How to apply

 Targeted Bursary

-To be eligible for a free meal in the academic year 2022-23 you must be aged between 16 and 18 on 31st August 2022.
-If you turn 19 during your year of study you will remain eligible for a free meal until the end of the academic year.
-Free meals are targeted at disadvantaged students.
-To qualify, you should be in receipt of, or have parents in receipt of, one or more of the benefits listed above with an annual household that does not exceed the Government threshold, dependent on benefits.
+Free Meals are targeted at disadvantaged students.
+To qualify you should be in receipt of or have parents in receipt of, one or more of the benefits listed above.
+With an annual household income that does not exceed the Government threshold.

 Other help